angulardart/site-angulardart/src/angular/guide/dependency-injection.md

   <?code-pane "lib/src/heroes/hero_service_1.dart (v1)" region="" linenums?>
 </code-tabs>

-The constructor asks for an injected instance of a `Logger` and stores it in a private field called `logger`.
+The constructor asks for an injected instance of a `Logger` and stores it in the private `_logger` field.
 The `getHeroes()` method logs a message when asked to fetch heroes.

 <a id="logger-service"></a>